-Generally speaking, we all want to be "happy," but few of us ever stop to ask ourselves what "happiness" looks like.
+Generally speaking, we all want fulfillment, but few of us ever stop to ask ourselves what fulfillment looks like.
 This would be like somebody asking us where we want to go, and we respond, "Somewhere nice."
 Well, wonderful, but that answer is useless in determining where specifically we should journey to.
 And in life, when we lack a definite destination, we tend to end up in all sorts of places we never intended to end up.

 If we do not know what success looks like to us, we should not at all be surprised when we do not achieve it.